Skip to Content

 Culturally relevant teaching positively impacts student learning and student identity development (Byrd, 2016).
 As students play, they are not only able to design an avatar and see characters in-game that reflect their background, but also encounter questions that include diverse names, pronouns and situations.

-Other features include closed-captioning, text-to-speech features, virtual manipulatives, video lessons and hint bubbles.
+Other features include closed-captioning, text-to-speech features, virtual manipulatives, and hint bubbles.
 Find out more about how Prodigy Education supports variable learners here

 Standards-aligned content and targeted support

 Prodigy Math offers over 100,000 questions aligned to your state standards covering Webb’s Depth of Knowledge levels 1-3.
 In Prodigy Math, teachers are able to assign Plans and Assessments that match what they are teaching in class that day.
-When students struggle, they can access easy-to-use hint bubbles or standards-aligned video lessons in the question interface.
+When students struggle, they can access easy-to-use hint bubbles in the question interface.

 Prodigy English features hundreds of language arts questions, aligned with Common Core State Standards for 1st to 6th grade — with more skills to come!